ashattock/epi50/README.md

 ## Running the pipeline

-The analysis pipeline consists of eight *modules*, indentified by numbers 1 to 8, each described below.
+The analysis pipeline consists of eight *modules*, identified by numbers 1 to 8, each described below.
 In general, these modules should be run consecutively from 1 to 8.
 The module/s to be run are defined by the `run_module` variable in line 20 of `launch.R`.
 Use a single value to run/re-run a specific module, or use a vector to run/re-run a subset of modules or all modules.

 ```{r}
 # All of the following are valid syntax for defining modules to be run (line 20, launch.R)